eHealthAfrica/aether/documentation/developers/mapping_instructions.md

     {}
 ]
 ```
 This is a straight copy from a path that exists so it succeeds.
 Since there's only one value from `$.family_name` instead of four, the extractor guesses (correctly) that we should apply the same value to all Person objects.
-If this were just for the first Person, we could force the extractor to acknowledge this by adding the following instuction directly after: `["#!none", "Person.last_name"]`, which would set the `last_name` of everyone but the first (Buster) to null.
+If this were just for the first Person, we could force the extractor to acknowledge this by adding the following instruction directly after: `["#!none", "Person.last_name"]`, which would set the `last_name` of everyone but the first (Buster) to null.

 Instruction